 Tiers Cross

-Tiers Cross is a village, community and electoral ward containing the community in Pembrokeshire, West Wales.
-It includes the areas of Thornton and Dreenhill, and falls within Steynton parish.
+Tiers Cross is a village and community in Pembrokeshire, West Wales.
+The community includes the areas of Thornton and Dreenhill, and falls within Steynton parish.
 The village lies on a minor road southwest of Haverfordwest, the county town.
+The community is in the electoral ward of St Ishmael's; before the 2022 election it was in Johnston ward.

 Community